zray007/genetics.github.io/README.md

 Given the nature of genetics we predict the Neural Network will do the best, with the Random Forest possibly lacking the necessary robustness for this task.
 The clustering might highlight a few important attributes, but may struggle to convey the full picture.

 # References
-[1] A. Raza et al., “Predicting Genetic Disorder and Types of Disorder Using Chain Classifier Approach,” Genes, vol. 14, no. 1, p.
+[1] A. Raza et al., "Predicting Genetic Disorder and Types of Disorder Using Chain Classifier Approach," Genes, vol. 14, no. 1, p.
 71, Dec.
-2022, doi: https://doi.org/10.3390/genes14010071.
+2022.
+[Online].
+Available: https://doi.org/10.3390/genes14010071

 [2] “Advances in Distributed Computing and Artificial Intelligence Journal : 9, Regular Issue 1, 2020,” Advances in Distributed Computing and Artificial Intelligence Journal. - Quadrimestrale = Four-monthly, vol. 9, regular issue, no. 1, pp. 1–120, Feb.
-2025, Accessed: Feb.
-21, 2025.
+2025.
 [Online].
 Available: https://www.torrossa.com/en/resources/an/5010975

+[3] J. Zarocostas, "Serious birth defects kill at least three million children a year," BMJ, vol. 332, no. 7536, p.
+226, Feb.
+2006.
+[Online].
+Available: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1360426/

-[3] S. Rauschert, K. Raubenheimer, P. E. Melton, and R. C. Huang, “Machine learning and clinical epigenetics: a review of challenges for diagnosis and classification,” Clinical Epigenetics, vol. 12, no. 1, Apr.
-2020, doi: https://doi.org/10.1186/s13148-020-00842-4.
+[4] S. Rauschert, K. Raubenheimer, P. E. Melton, and R. C. Huang, "Machine learning and clinical epigenetics: a review of challenges for diagnosis and classification," Clinical Epigenetics, vol. 12, no. 1, Apr.
+2020.
+[Online].
+Available: https://doi.org/10.1186/s13148-020-00842-4

+[5] M. S. Castellani et al., "Cystic Fibrosis-Related Diabetes (CFRD): Overview of Associated Genetic Factors," International Journal of Molecular Sciences, vol. 22, no. 6, p.
+3136, Mar.
+2021.
+[Online].
+Available: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8005125/

+[6] M. G. Goggins et al., "Genetics and Genetic Testing in Pancreatic Cancer," Gastroenterology, vol. 149, no. 3, pp. 676–689, Sep.
+2015.
+[Online].
+Available: https://www.gastrojournal.org/article/S0016-5085(15)01089-6/fulltext

+[7] A. T. Hattersley and S. Ellard, "Monogenic Diabetes: What It Teaches Us on the Common Forms of Diabetes," Endocrine Reviews, vol. 37, no. 3, pp. 190–222, Jun.
+2016.
+[Online].
+Available: https://academic.oup.com/edrv/article/37/3/190/2354693